Name: Zipporah Jarmon

 K: What advice would you give to aspiring female entrepreneurs?

-Z: Do your research, find good partnerships, and don't take shit from no one.
+Z: Do your research, find good partnerships, and don't take shit from anyone.

 K: What's your favorite part about being a business owner?
 What's the hardest part?